Maryland Terrapins men's basketball: The Bud Millikan era and the ACC

 The 1950s began with a new head coach leading the way, Bud Millikan.
-A disciple of legendary coach Henry Iba, Millikan's emphasis on defense and fundamentals would become hallmarks of the program over the next two decades.
+A disciple of Henry Iba, Millikan's emphasis on defense and fundamentals would become hallmarks of the program over the next two decades.
 Maryland quickly reeled off seven straight winning seasons under Millikan.
 For the 1953–54 season, the team joined North Carolina, North Carolina State, Duke, Wake Forest, Virginia, Clemson, and South Carolina in leaving the SoCon for the newly formed Atlantic Coast Conference.
 That season was perhaps the finest the Terrapins had experienced to date, finishing with a 23–7 record and a conference mark good enough for second in the league.
 Maryland experienced its first games as a ranked team, spending the final nine weeks of the season ranked in the AP Top 20, peaking at No. 11 before settling for a final ranking of #20.
 It also featured the school's first win over a ranked team when it beat local rival George Washington, then-number 7 in the country.
 The team was led by its second All-American, Gene Shue, who was honored in both that season and the prior year.

 After that season, the team remained the only school outside of the North Carolina "Big Four" – Duke, UNC, North Carolina State, and Wake Forest – to consistently field competitive teams.
 In the ACC's second year, the Terps cracked the top ten for the first time, peaking at No. 6 in January before eventually finishing the season with a disappointing one-point loss to Virginia in the ACC tournament quarterfinal round.